w0rs3/AntTestTool/README.md

 __Figure 3__: Ring, lasso and 2 rings connected by a bridge

 ### Note on invertibility and ring formation
 A ring is created when the ant cyclically restores the initial memory after a fixed number of steps.
 Invertible means that the ant executes any x steps on any memory, then is inverted and after another x steps, restores the original memory state.
 These 2 characteristics are so closely related that either both apply, or both do not apply.
-This means that if even one lasso can be detected, the model is not invertible in all cases.
+This means that if even 1 lasso can be detected, the ant is not invertible in all cases.